Competition, stability, and functionality in excitatory-inhibitory neural circuits: Taking the energy principle beyond symmetry

 and therefore a family of energies $\{\En^{i}(x,u_{i})\}_{i=1}^{N}$ over the whole network.
-Strikingly, the structure of~\eqref{eq: En-pn} closely resembles the global energy~\eqref{eq: En-gb} that characterizes the symmetric case.
-To express this compactly, define the entrywise product $\odot$ for two vectors $a,b \in \mathbb R^{N}$ by $(a \odot b){i} = a_{i}b_{i}$, and let $\Tilde W$ be the modified synaptic matrix with entries $\Tilde W_{ij} = (1 - \tfrac{1}{2}\updelta_{ij}) W_{ij}$.
+Strikingly, the structure of~\eqref{eq: En-pn} closely resembles the global energy~\eqref{eq: En-gb} that characterizes the \emph{symmetric} case.
+To express this compactly, define the entrywise product $\odot$ for two vectors $a,b \in \mathbb R^{N}$ by $(a \odot b)_{i} = a_{i}b_{i}$, and let $\Tilde W$ be the modified synaptic matrix with entries $\Tilde W_{ij} = (1 - \tfrac{1}{2}\updelta_{ij}) W_{ij}$.
 Then we can introduce the vector-valued energy

-where $F_{i}(x) = \int_{0}^{x_{i}} \Phi_{i}^{-1}(s), ds$.
+where $F_{i}(x) = \int_{0}^{x_{i}} \Phi_{i}^{-1}(s) ds$.

-Unlike the symmetric case, however, the vectorial nature of~\eqref{eq: En-vc} prevents us from interpreting the network states as minima of a single potential function.
-Instead, each neuron contributes its own local energetic perspective, reflecting the fundamentally \emph{asymmetric} structure of cortical communication.
-It is worth noting that the interaction costs $\{\mathrm{E}^{i}_{\text{int}}(x,u_{i})\}_{i=1}^{N}$ of a firing-rate network are not uniquely defined.
-Specifically, from~\eqref{eq:pre-energy} we can observe that the dynamics of the $i^{th}$ neuron depends from $\mathrm{E}^{i}_{\text{int}}(x_{i},x_{-i},u_{i})$ only through its partial derivative with respect to $x_{i}$.
-Consequently, augmenting the interaction cost $\mathrm{E}^{i}_{\text{int}}(x_{i},x_{-i},u_{i})$ with any function $K(x_{-i})$ not depending on $x_{i}$ will not alter the dynamics~[\ref{eq:pre-energy}], as $\partial_{x_{i}}K(x_{-i})\equiv 0$.
-Finally, observe how the components of the vectorial Energy in~\eqref{eq: En-vc} are affected exclusively by the inputs $u_{i}$ to the related $i^{th}$ neuron.
+Unlike the \emph{symmetric} case, however, the vectorial nature of~\eqref{eq: En-vc} prevents us from interpreting the network states as minima of a single potential function.
+Instead, each neuron contributes its own local energetic perspective, reflecting the fundamentally \emph{asymmetric} structure of neural communication.
+Finally, observe how the components of the vectorial energy in~\eqref{eq: En-vc} are affected exclusively by the inputs $u_{i}$ to the corresponding $i^{th}$ neuron.

-\section{A game of energies}
+\subsection{A game of energies}

 Game theory provides a powerful lens for interpreting the dynamics of systems composed of multiple interacting agents with individual objectives.
 In this framework, each agent may choose an action strategy to minimize (or maximize) its own cost function, while the actions of the other agents act as constraints shaping the feasible set of outcomes.
 A Nash equilibrium is a configuration of player actions in which no agent can unilaterally improve its outcome by altering its own strategy, even if the global configuration is not optimal.
 The concept of Nash equilibria is of vital importance in the consideration of noncooperative games.